pubgrub-rs/pubgrub/guide/src/testing/property.md

 We have multiple example cases inside `tests/examples.rs`.
-Those mainly come from [dart documentation of the solver][dart-solver] and are simple end-to-end example for which we know the results.
+Those mainly come from [dart documentation of the solver][dart-solver] and are simple end-to-end examples for which we know the expected results.
 The first example called `no_conflict` is a simple case where the root package depends on one package which itself has a dependency to another package.